john-b-yang/fabric-eval/guides/local-fabric.md

 This guide provides documentation for locally setting up a Fabric Network (in `network` folder of this repository).

 ## Getting Started
-1. Install relevant languages and tools
-  * Docker, Docker-Compose
-  * Golang (Version 1.13 or higher)
-  * Python (3 or higher)
+1. Install relevant languages and tools: Docker, Docker-Compose, Golang (Version 1.13 or higher), Python (3 or higher)
 2. Clone this repository.
 3. `curl -sSL https://bit.ly/2ysbOFE | bash -s` to download the necessary Docker images.
 You may remove the additional `fabric-samples` repo if you'd like.
 4. Add the `cli-tools` directory to your path so that the `peer`, `cryptogen`, and additional command line tools for operating the network can be referenced (i.e. `export PATH="~/fabric-eval/cli-tools:$PATH"`).
 5. `cd` into the `network` folder.
 6. `./start.sh` will
-  * Spawn 2 Organizations, 2 Peers per Org, 1 CA per Org, and a State Database (Couch DB)
+  - Spawn 2 Organizations, 2 Peers per Org, 1 CA per Org, and a State Database (Couch DB)
-  * Create a Channel that peers from Org1 will be added to.
+  - Create a Channel that peers from Org1 will be added to.
-  * Compile and deploy chaincode to the channel.
+  - Compile and deploy chaincode to the channel.

+## Commands Cheat Sheet
+* Bring up the network: `docker-compose up -d` (without `-d`, network logs will be displayed).
+* Bring down the network: `docker-compose down`
+* Deploy Chaincode: Refer to directions in `local-deploy.md`

 ## Repository Layout
 The following is a general layout of the network repository's configuration files (*not* shell scripts, which are described in the following section).